-- (1) When considering an application for a resource consent and any submissions received, the consent authority must, subject to Part 2, have regard to- - (a) any actual and potential effects on the environment of allowing the activity; and - (b) any relevant provisions of- - (i) a national environmental standard: - (ii) other regulations: - (iii) a national policy statement: - (iv) a New Zealand coastal policy statement: - (v) a regional policy statement or proposed regional policy statement: - (vi) a plan or proposed plan; and - (c) any other matter the consent authority considers relevant and reasonably necessary to determine the application.
+- (1) When considering an application for a resource consent and any submissions received, the consent authority must, subject to Part 2, have regard to- - (a) any actual and potential effects on the environment of allowing the activity; and - (b) any relevant provisions of- - (i) a national environmental standard: - (ii) other regulations: - (iii) a national policy statement: - (iv) a New Zealand coastal policy statement: - (v) a regional policy statement or proposed regional policy statement: - (vi) a plan or proposed plan; and - (c) any other matter the consent authority considers relevant and reasonably necessary to determine the application. - (2) When forming an opinion for the purposes of subsection (1)(a), a consent authority may disregard an adverse effect of the activity on the environment if a national environmental standard or the plan permits an activity with that effect. - (2A) When considering an application affected by section 124, the consent authority must have regard to the value of the investment of the existing consent holder. - (2B) When considering a resource consent application for an activity in an area within the scope of a planning document, a consent authority must have regard to any resource management matters set out in that planning document. - (2C) Subsection (2B) applies until such time as the regional council, in the case of a consent authority that is a regional council, has completed its obligations in relation to its regional planning documents under section 93 of the Marine and Coastal Area (Takutai Moana) Act 2011. - (3) A consent authority must not,- - (a) when considering an application, have regard to- - (i) trade competition or the effects of trade competition; or

-- (2) When forming an opinion for the purposes of subsection (1)(a), a consent authority may disregard an adverse effect of the activity on the environment if a national environmental standard or the plan permits an activity with that effect. - (2A) When considering an application affected by section 124, the consent authority must have regard to the value of the investment of the existing consent holder. - (3) A consent authority must not,- - (a) when considering an application, have regard to- - (i) trade competition or the effects of trade competition; or - (ii) any effect on a person who has given written approval to the application: - (b) [Repealed] - (c) grant a resource consent contrary to- - (i) section 107, 107A, 107E, or 217: - (ii) an Order in Council in force under section 152: - (iii) any regulations: - (iv) a Gazette notice referred to in section 26(1), (2), and (5) of the Foreshore and Seabed Act 2004: - (d) grant a resource consent if the application should have been notified and was not. - (4) A consent authority considering an application must ignore subsection (3)(a)(ii) if the person withdraws the approval in a written notice received by the consent authority before the date of the hearing, if there is one, or, if there is not, before the application is determined. - (5) A consent authority may grant a resource consent on the basis that the activity is a controlled activity, a restricted discretionary activity, a discretionary activity, or a non-complying activity, regardless of what type of activity the application was expressed to be for. - (6) A consent authority may decline an application for a resource consent on the grounds that it has inadequate information to determine the application. - (7) In making an assessment on the adequacy of the information, the consent authority must have regard to whether any request made of the applicant for further information or reports resulted in further information or any report being available.
+- (ii) any effect on a person who has given written approval to the application: - (b) [Repealed] - (c) grant a resource consent contrary to- - (i) section 107, 107A, 107E, or 217: - (ii) an Order in Council in force under section 152: - (iii) any regulations: - (iv) wāhi tapu conditions included in a customary marine title order or agreement: - (v) section 55(2) of the Marine and Coastal Area (Takutai Moana) Act 2011: - (d) grant a resource consent if the application should have been notified and was not. - (4) A consent authority considering an application must ignore subsection (3)(a)(ii) if the person withdraws the approval in a written notice received by the consent authority before the date of the hearing, if there is one, or, if there is not, before the application is determined. - (5) A consent authority may grant a resource consent on the basis that the activity is a controlled activity, a restricted discretionary activity, a discretionary activity, or a non-complying activity, regardless of what type of activity the application was expressed to be for. - (6) A consent authority may decline an application for a resource consent on the grounds that it has inadequate information to determine the application. - (7) In making an assessment on the adequacy of the information, the consent authority must have regard to whether any request made of the applicant for further information or reports resulted in further information or any report being available.